 Is Waves 15 Curves Equator the Next Soothe 2 Killer?

 Applying EQ to a sound is an art that is hard to master for a perfect and balanced sound.
 However, plugins like Waves Equator and Oeksound Soothe 2 are designed to automate this task.
+The Equator plugin is a suppressor VST that suppresses the targeted frequencies and tries to balance and stabilize the sound.

 On the other hand, the function of Soothe 2 is also similar except for some features.

 Now the question arises: Is Waves 15 Curves Equator the Next Soothe 2 Killer?
-Let’s find it out which plugin deserves the crown.
+Let’s find out which plugin deserves the crown.

 waves curves equator vs oeksound soothe 2

-Interface
+1. Interface

 First of all let’s talk about the interface of both of these plugins.